The Car Connection Chrysler Pacifica Overview

-As for the 2017 Chrysler Pacifica, it follows up on the Town & Country with a new emphasis on styling and design, more interior technology, some evolution in Chrysler’s always-segment-leading seating arrangements, and a newly available Hybrid model that’s actually a plug-in hybrid good for up to 30 miles of all-electric driving.
+As for the latest Chrysler Pacifica, it follows up on the Town & Country with a new emphasis on styling and design, more interior technology, some evolution in Chrysler’s always-segment-leading seating arrangements, and a newly available Hybrid model that’s actually a plug-in hybrid good for up to 30 miles of all-electric driving.

 That Hybrid includes a 16-kwh battery, packaged under the floor, and a two-motor hybrid system capable of delivering up to 80 MPGe in city driving.
-Meanwhile, the rest of the lineup comes with a 287-horsepower version of the company’s Pentastar V-6, and a 9-speed automatic transmission.
+Meanwhile, the rest of the lineup comes with a 287-horsepower version of the company’s V-6, and a 9-speed automatic transmission.

-The design of the Pacifica is a good deal more flamboyant than Chrysler minvans of the recent past—and for the most part that’s due to some heavy sculpting of the surface sheetmetal, which is no longer flat and slab-sided but quite expressive.
+The design of the Pacifica is a good deal more flamboyant than Chrysler minivans of the recent past, and for the most part that’s due to some heavy sculpting of the surface sheetmetal, which is no longer flat and slab-sided but quite expressive.

 Packaging highlights of the new Pacifica include a new Stow ‘n’ Go Assist feature that powers the front seats out of the way, for easier stowing of the second-row seats.
 The second row also features an Easy Tilt feature to get to the third row easily—even when there’s a child seat in the second row.

 The new Pacifica includes a new rear-seat entertainment system with Blu-ray; an 8.4-inch Uconnect touchscreen system, including navigation, voice command, and Uconnect Access information streams; and an available integrated vacuum system.

 The 2004-2008 Chrysler Pacifica